Did you know…

 - 50% of people over 70 are sexually active

-After the menopause many women may experience urogenital problems such as vaginal discomfort and urinary incontinence.
+After the menopause many women experience urogenital problems such as vaginal dryness, itching, discomfort especially in relation to sexual activity and urinary incontinence.

 The information below will help to explain some of these problems.